alexpolt/alexpolt.github.io/src/atomic-data.md

         } );

-  The same thing is for the *update*, except it takes *a pointer to a copy of the current data* and returns a *bool* indicating whether you want for the update to happen or not.
+  The same thing is for the *update*, except it takes *a pointer to a copy of the current data* and returns a *bool* indicating whether you want for the update to happen or not. **Data is updated atomically.**

-        //updating the data
+        //atomically updating the data

         mydata0.update( []( mydata* data ) {